LaMarcus Aldridge burns, the Rockets offense crashes and the Spurs take Game 3

 — Tom Orsborn (@tom_orsborn) May 6, 2017

 If the Rockets have proven anything this season, it’s that they’re not afraid to come out firing.
-Expect Houston to double-down on its pick-and-roll, drive-and-kick game in Sunday’s Game 4, with D’Antoni perhaps going even smaller — more minutes Anderson at center?
-Maybe some tick for Sam Dekker? — to try to run Gasol and/or Aldridge off the court and remove some of that rim protection from the paths of Harden, Gordon and the rest of the Rockets’ creators.
+Expect Houston to double-down on its pick-and-roll, drive-and-kick game in Sunday’s Game 4, with D’Antoni perhaps going even smaller — more minutes for Anderson at center?
+Maybe some ticks for Sam Dekker? — to try to run Gasol and/or Aldridge off the court and remove some of that rim protection from the paths of Harden, Gordon and the rest of the Rockets’ creators.

 The Spurs will be ready, though.
 They’ve already shown in this series the capacity to take a big punch, shake it off and keep coming.
 Now, on Sunday, they’ll look to lean on Houston, and it’ll be the Rockets’ turn to adjust and survive.